Frequently Asked questions

 How are rainouts handled?

-Depending on the number of teams in each division, CRUSH plans to have end of season tournament.
+Yes, depending on the number of teams per division, CRUSH plans to hold postseason tournaments.

 Are there any discounts?